Winston-Lin/dziganto.github.io/_posts/2017-5-8-EMR-From-Scratch.md

 19. Click blue **Create cluster** button at bottom right.
 20. A dashboard opens.
 It takes 10+ minutes for your cluster to do its thing so be patient.
 Your cluster is ready when your status reads *Waiting* in green.
 21. Once your cluster is *Waiting*, locate *Master public DNS* on your dashboard.
 Click on the blue text that says **SSH** to the far right of that line.
 22. A new window opens.
-Copy the command in the grey box from step 2.
+In this window, copy the command in the grey box from step 2.
 23. Open Terminal.
 24. Assuming your key is located in your *home* directory, paste this command as is and hit enter. *Note: if you moved your key, you will have to update the path to where your .pem file is located.*
 25. You will get a message saying "The authenticity of host 'long host name' can't be established.
 Are you sure you want to continue connecting?"
 This is standard.
 Type **yes**.